AlecAivazis/survey/README.md

 ## Filtering options in Select and MultiSelect

-The user can filter for options by typing while the prompt is active.
+By defaualt, the user can filter for options by typing while the prompt is active.
 This will filter out all options that don't contain the typed string anywhere in their name, ignoring case.
-This default filtering behavior is provided by the `DefaultFilter` function.

 A custom filter function can also be provided to change this default behavior by providing a value for the `Filter` field: